Michigan Territory: Subdivisions

-Territorial population
+Population

 These census numbers do not include most Native Americans, defined in the U.S. Constitution as "Indians not taxed" (Article I, Sec.
 2).
 Under the Northwest Ordinance, a territory could apply for statehood once it had surpassed 60,000 inhabitants.

-The 1830 United States census reported the following population counts for 13 counties in present-day Michigan and 3 in Wisconsin.
+The 1830 United States census reports the following population counts for 13 counties in present-day Michigan and 3 in Wisconsin.
 The boundaries of counties at that time differed significantly from present-day boundaries.
-The 1810 United States census was reported in terms of four Civil Districts of a single Wayne County: Michilimackinac, Detroit, Erie, and Huron.
-The 1810 population shown in the table for Mackinac County is that reported for Michilimackinac Civil District, for Macomb County that reported for Huron Civil District. for Monroe County that reported for Erie Civil District, and for Wayne County that reported for Detroit Civil District.
+The 1810 United States census is reported in terms of four Civil Districts of a single Wayne County: Michilimackinac, Detroit, Erie, and Huron.
+The 1810 population shown in the table for Mackinac County is that reported for Michilimackinac Civil District, for Macomb County that reported for Huron Civil District.
+For Monroe County that reported for Erie Civil District, and for Wayne County that reported for Detroit Civil District.